-To find out if blepharoplasty in Perth is right for you, the first step is to book a consultation with your plastic surgeon.
+To find out if blepharoplasty in Perth is right for you, the first step is to book a consultation with your Specialist Plastic Surgeon.
 They will discuss your expectations and any concerns you may have.
 Pricing and post-operative care will also be discussed.

 Frequently Asked Questions

-The surgical technique used for blepharoplasty in Perth depends on physical features, the amount of skin and fat to be removed, and your plastic surgeon’s method.
+The surgical technique used for blepharoplasty in Perth depends on physical features, the amount of skin and fat to be removed, and your Specialist Plastic Surgeon’s method.
 Usually, upper and lower eyelid incisions are marked along natural lines, and extend into the ‘crow’s feet’, or smile lines, at the outer edge of the eye.
 Following removal of excess skin and fat, the incisions are carefully closed.
 The procedure may take 1-2 hours.